a bit about the evolving technology in Sri Lanka

 The house where I stay is large and luxurious, and completely modern– appliance-wise, flooring-wise, glass shower enclosure-wise and security-wise.
 Oh, and their mattresses were manufactured in this millennium (unlike mine at home).
 Surprise, Laurie!
 Their appliances are more modern than yours.
 All of the appliances are really cool LG ones with pretty blue lights that flash and make tuneful beeping sounds and let you know important things like what temperature the fridge is at any given moment and how fast your laundry is spinning.
 There is a sleek indoor air-conditioning unit in me bedroom.
 In the bathrooms, hot shower water is ‘on demand.’
 Tankless, I think, operated by a wall switch.
 Sometimes the hot water doesn’t come, but that is most likely user error.
 And there’s really nothing wrong with a cool shower now and then, if you’re in the tropics.
 Outside, there are visible electrical cables and poles all over the place; it’s just like some places around here.
 Unfortunately, cable tv isn’t working in the house I stay in.
 I did not say all of the technology is reliable.
 I am grateful for how reliable we have it at home.

 Technology in the wrong hands is not good.
 My hosts have actually moved out of this house, blessedly keeping it off the market for us foreign guests.
-There are many reasons, the biggest one probably being the commute my host ‘brother-in-law,’ Captain Duleep Vethavanam has from Mt.
+There are many reasons they left, the biggest one probably being the commute my host ‘brother-in-law,’ Captain Duleep Vethavanam has from Mt.
 Lavinia to the Banderanaike International Airport.
 But I think the true catalyst is a small problem with the next door neighbor and the cell phone company.
 Apparently, the company thought it was a good idea to put a tower in a very dense, family oriented residential neighborhood.
-Lucky for them, this next door neighbor agreed that, for a good price (I assume), he would let them erect the tower on his roof!
+Lucky for them (the phone company, that is), this next door neighbor agreed that, for a good price (I assume), he would let them erect the tower on his roof!
 On the roof of his HOUSE!
 Literally meters [no pun intended] away from the Vethavanam’s bedroom window.
 Literally meters away from babies, children, and other valuable people such as Delanie and Duleep Vethavanam, and animals.
 And on the roof of his house!
 As I understand it, the fight to have it removed is reluctantly petering out, with greed, as is often the case, being the ultimate winner.